-This policy lays out the expectations for written calculations using addition and has been created to support the teaching of a mastery approach to mathematics.
+This policy lays out the expectations for written calculations using addition and has been created to support the teaching of a mastery approach to mathematics in line with the National Curriculum and the White Rose scheme, which forms the framework of our curriculum through its long- and medium-term planning outline and small steps.
 This is underpinned by the use of models and images that support conceptual understanding and this policy promotes a range of representations to be used across EYFS, KS1 and KS2.